Defdist/DDCut/README.md

-# DDCut2
+# DDCut

-DDCut2 is easy-to-use, cross-platform software provided by Defense Distributed for use with their Ghost Gunner CNC mill.
+DDCut is easy-to-use, cross-platform software provided by Defense Distributed for use with their Ghost Gunner CNC mill.
 For more information, visit the Ghost Gunner website (https://ghostgunner.net) or read the Ghost Gunner 2 operator's manual (https://cdn.shopify.com/s/files/1/0206/7642/files/GG2_Manual_2017.pdf?16884723091915665092).

 ## Build
 For instructions on how to compile and build the code, see docs/BUILD.md.